Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/research-child-drawings.md

 that you have to be incredibly quick to notice.
 Wonder if CDPR was expecting speed runners to notice sooner?

+@todo point out person standing at base of colored building and how it matches the "traveling the curve" drawing.

 ## Traveling The Curve

 ![Traveling The Curve](assets/child-traveling-the-curve.png){loading=lazy}